 Below you can find descriptions of the fields that appear in the Configuration Manager and how they relate to tasks you can perform in Sisense.
 When relevant, links are provided to topics that provide a more in depth explanation of the field and the tasks you typically use the field for.

 The following fields are used to configure SSL for your Sisense environment.
 You should enable SSL if you have configured your web environment with SSL security (HTTPS) and certificates.
 This will enable HTTPS in the URLs of shared dashboards.
-For a complete explanation of these fields and their purpose, see Setting up SSL.
+For a complete explanation of these fields and their purpose, see Setting Up SSL for Sisense Windows.